Big Shrimp! Sounds like a contradiction.

 Mark used the same tune for another song that he wrote lyrics for, and sadly, I can’t claim authorship to them.
 His excellent song was “Let’s Rock Iraq.”

 Once again, he sang his unique compositions a la Wayne Newton and he just tickled me – his voice had a certain swagger.
-Back in the backward technology days of 90s (car cell phones the size of bricks) and when we were at war with Saddam Hussein, he sang this one to me – into my answering machine.
+Back in the backward technology days of the 90s (car cell phones the size of bricks) and when we were at war with Saddam Hussein, he sang this one to me – into my boxy, modern answering machine.
 When I came home from work, I was greeted by a flashing light (always so exciting!)
 I pushed the button and out came these astonishingly clever lyrics:

 “Saddam is such a mad man.